Convex-Dev/design/cad/025_wallet/README.md

-# Convex Wallet
+# Convex HD Wallets

 ## Overview

-Convex requires Ed25519 key pairs to sign transactions and provide account security.
+Convex requires Ed25519 key pairs for users to sign transactions and provide account security.

-Any valid Ed25519 key pauir will work with Convex, however it is helpful to generate key pairs in a way that is:
+Any valid Ed25519 key pair will work with Convex, however it is helpful for wallets to generate key pairs in a way that is:
+- Able to produce a large number of hierarchical, deterministic key pairs from a single root key
 - Easy for users to understand and manage
 - Compatible with existing wallet standards

+## Seed Phrases

+Wallets SHOULD allow for seed generation accounting to the [BIP39 standard](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

+As such, wallets can be restored completely using the combination of:
+- A mnemonic seed phrase such as `share resource quantum rely train chicken they plug amazing`
+- A passphrase (considered optional, if not provided acts as the empty string `""`)

+A BIP39 seed, consisting of 64 bytes, SHOULD be created from the seed phase and passphrase according to BIP39

-## Generation
+## Key Derivation

 Wallets SHOULD generate Ed25519 key pairs in accordance with the BIP43 / BIP44 standard, in the format: